Earl Boen: Film and television

+Voice acting

-In 1987, came his first voice role as Taurus in the direct to video G.I.
-Joe: The Movie.
-Some of his most well-known voice roles were villainous pirate LeChuck from the Monkey Island series of adventure games.
+Boen had a voice role as Taurus in the direct to video G.I.
+Joe: The Movie (1987).
+He voiced Police Chief Kanifky in Bonkers, Horace Bleakman in the Clifford the Big Red Dog television series, and Señor Senior Sr. in Kim Possible.
+He also voiced the villainous pirate LeChuck from the Monkey Island series of adventure games.
 He also provided the introductions for World of Warcraft and its expansions, voiced Magtheridon in World of Warcraft: The Burning Crusade and King Terenas Menethil II in World of Warcraft: Wrath of the Lich King, including the cinematic trailer and ending cutscene for that expansion, which featured the iconic line "no king rules forever, my son."

-He played Hekima the Wise in the next expansion, World of Warcraft: Cataclysm, and is credited as providing additional voices and narration work up to the release of World of Warcraft: Legion in 2016.
-He also appeared in the cult classic game Psychonauts.
+He also voiced the omnipotent alien Nagilum in a second season episode of Star Trek: The Next Generation.

-Boen was also well known for voicing the dramatic thespian Edwin Blackgaard in Focus on the Family's "Adventures in Odyssey", as well as Edwin's nefarious twin brother Regis.
-He also portrayed Sergei Gurlukovich in Metal Gear Solid 2: Sons of Liberty, a role that he later reprised in the Metal Gear Solid 2: Substance rerelease and the official digital graphic novel.
+Boen voiced the dramatic thespian Edwin Blackgaard in Focus on the Family's "Adventures in Odyssey", as well as Edwin's nefarious twin brother Regis.
+He portrayed Sergei Gurlukovich in Metal Gear Solid 2: Sons of Liberty, a role that he later reprised in the Metal Gear Solid 2: Substance rerelease and the official digital graphic novel.
 Other roles include Colossus in X-Men: Legends and a variety of characters across multiple Star Trek titles, including Bridge Commander and Armada II.

 Boen's voice was heard on the Disneyland Railroad from 2002 until 2016 and on the Walt Disney World Railroad from 2002 until late 2010.